spice-h2020/SON/README.md

 # SPICE Ontology Network

-This repository contains the source code of the SPICE Ontology Network
+This repository contains the source code of the SPICE Ontology Network.

-## Contributors and Roles

-- Luigi Asprino (UNIBO) - Maintainer
-- Rossana Damiano (UNITO)
-- Marilena Daquino (UNIBO)
-- Stefano De Giorgis (UNIBO)
-- Aldo Gangemi (CNR-UNIBO)
-- Antonio Lieto (UNITO)
-- Bruno Sartini (UNIBO)

-## Modules
+## Ontology Modules

+Each directory contains an ontology module.
+The file containing the ontology must be serialized in RDF/XML format and named ``ontology.owl``.

 Scripting
 - [Curatorial Context](https://w3id.org/spice/SON/curatorialContext) ``https://w3id.org/spice/SON/curatorialContext``